We have the most adorable Easter Egg DIY Shaker Card to share with you today. This cute Shaker card is not hard to make and it’s super fun too!

 Some Easter crafts from my favorite crafters!

 - DIY Hop Easter Banner by Karina over at Living and Crafting.

 - Easter Bunny Yarn Art by Dinah over at DIY Inspired.

 - DIY Plaid Painted Easter Bunny by Michelle over at Weekend Craft

-If you enjoyed this Easter Egg Shaker card, you might also love these other Easter projects!
+If you enjoyed this DIY Shaker card, you might also love these other Easter projects!

 Til' next time...